Goderr/Attendance-App/README.md

 This project is a web application for managing attendance, primarily using Flask for the backend and HTML/CSS/JavaScript for the frontend.
 It incorporates face recognition for user authentication and attendance logging.

-## Future Development

-This project is planned to be extended into a React Native mobile application, providing a native experience for attendance management.

 ## How to Run Locally

 To run this project locally, follow these steps: